-Information will be sent via postcard and email in mid-May to students who confirm their enrollment to WWU's Admissions Office.
-Students who confirm thereafter will be sent information accordingly.
-Complete program information, including a link to the online reservation system, is available via the New Student Services/Family Outreach website at www.nssfo.wwu.edu.
+Students who confirm their enrollment with the WWU Admission’s Office will begin receiving information via postcard to your permanent mailing address in late May and to your email (WWU email) address in early June.
+Students who confirm their enrollment thereafter will be sent information accordingly.
+Complete program information, including a link to the online reservation system, is available via the New Student Services/Family Outreach website.

 10. How do I make my reservation?

-Reservations will open midday on Monday, June 3.
-All reservations occur online via the New Student Services/Family Outreach website at www.nssfo.wwu.edu If you need assistance, please contact New Student Services/Family Outreach at 360.650.3846 or firstname.lastname@example.org.
-After your reservation has been processed, you will be sent a confirmation indicating your program date and further information.
+Reservations will open around 3:00pm on Thursday, June 1.
+All reservations occur online via the New Student Services/Family Outreach website at http://www.nssfo.wwu.edu/.
+If you need assistance, please contact New Student Services/Family Outreach at 360.650.3846 or email@example.com.
+After your reservation has been processed, you will be sent a confirmation email and packet indicating your program date and further information.

 11. When is the reservation deadline?